caligin/gokoori/README.md

 #### Config
 - `--reason <reason>`: specifies a reason to use for the `--pause` action.
 Ignored when `--pause` is not specified.
 - `--host`: the hostname or ip where the gocd server is running.
 Defaults to localhost.
 - `--port`: the port on which the gocd server is running on.
-Defaults to 8153.
+Defaults to 8154, or 8153 when the `--insecure` option is specified.
+- `--insecure`: uses HTTP plain instead of https.
+Causes the port to default to 8153 if not explicitly set.

 ## Build